The mathematics minor is a good choice when for students who enjoy learning mathematics, but whose primary interests are in another area.

 - Option II: Math 205, Math 206, and three additional 200- or 300-level units.

+The courses counting towards the minor must come from MATH or from among the following STAT courses: STAT 218, STAT 220, STAT 221, STAT 260, STAT 318.
 Credit for Math 216/Phys 216 satisfies the requirement that a math major take 205, but cannot be counted as one of the five courses required for the minor.
 At most two of 206, 210, and 215 are allowed to count towards the mathematics minor.

 The statistics minor is recommended for students who wish to gain experience in both the theoretical foundations of statistics and applied data analysis.